 However, if the difference is too great and there is no way for the company to earn the desired profit margin, its third alternative would be to abandon that particular product.
 In short, target costing can be viewed as a system of profit planning and cost management that is customer-focused, price-led, designed-centered, and cross-functional.

-In brief the use of target costing forces managers to change their way of thinking with regard to the relationship among cost, selling price, and profitability.
-The traditional mindset has been that a product is developed, the production cost is identified and measured, a selling price is set, and either profits or losses will result, However, in target costing, a product is developed, a selling price and desired profit is determined, and the maximum allowable cost is derived.
-This makes cost dependent on selling prices
+In brief, the use of target costing forces managers to change their way of thinking about the relationship between cost, selling price, and profitability.
+The traditional mindset has been that a product is developed, the production cost is identified and measured, a selling price is set, and either profits or losses will result.
+However, a product is developed at a target cost, a selling price and desired profit are determined, and the maximum allowable cost is derived.
+This makes the cost dependent on selling prices.

 Target costing is considered a tool of financial management.
 With the help of this method, an organization can plan and control its operating costs and determine its financial performance.
 With the help of target costing, you can make better decisions regarding your business and its product.
 Today, many organizations face difficulty in getting profits with low returns on investment.
 If you want to increase the level of revenue, you can use the target costing method.
 For those who are struggling to get their business, financial growth and profitability, it is better that they know more about the target costing method.